 Incorporating StudentCam In Your ClassroomSelect Your Issue:

-What’s the most important issue the president should consider in 2013?
+What’s the most important issue that the U.S. Congress should consider in 2014?

 Instruction Time Frame: